 Ask the students to reflect on evidence of use of friendship skills during the game.

-Assess student comprehension of friendship skills in their responses to Attachment Two as well as how they behave toward each other in the game.
+Assess student comprehension of friendship skills in their responses to Handout Two as well as how they behave toward each other in the game.

 None for this lesson.
 Please refer to Lesson Six: Make-It, Take-It Family Night.